AppsFlyerSDK/appsflyer-unity-plugin/README.md

 3. Go to Assets >> Import Package >> Custom Package.
 4. Select the appsflyer-unity-plugin-*.unitypackage file.

-**Note:** The plugins uses the [The External Dependency Manager for Unity](https://github.com/googlesamples/unity-jar-resolver) (formerly Play Services Resolver / Jar Resolver).
-If you do not want to use The External Dependency Manager for Unity see the [Installation guide](/docs/Installation.md) for more details.
+> **Note:** The plugin uses the [The External Dependency Manager for Unity](https://github.com/googlesamples/unity-jar-resolver) (EDM4U) (formerly Play Services Resolver / Jar Resolver).
+If you do not want to use EDM4U see the [Installation guide](/docs/Installation.md) for more details.

 ## <a id="init-sdk"> 🚀 Initializing the SDK